yesnik/golang-guides/flow_control.md

 ### If with a short statement

-Variables declared by the statement are only in scope until the end of the if.
-Also they are available inside any of the else blocks.
+Variables declared by the statement are only in scope until the end of the `if`.
+Also they are available inside any of the `else` blocks.

 ```go
 t := 14